chloechsu/esm/examples/inverse_folding/README.md

 To load a single chain from PDB and mmCIF file formats and extract the backbone coordinates of the N, CA, C atoms as model input,
 ```
-import esm
+import esm.inverse_folding
 structure = esm.inverse_folding.util.load_structure(fpath, chain_id)
 coords, seq = esm.inverse_folding.util.extract_coords_from_structure(structure)
 ```
 Note this only loads the specified chain.

-To load all chains for the multichain complex use cases,
+To load multiple chains for the multichain complex use cases, list all chain ids when loading the structure, e.g. `chain_ids = ['A', 'B', 'C']`:
 ```
 structure = esm.inverse_folding.util.load_structure(fpath, chain_ids)
 coords, native_seqs = esm.inverse_folding.multichain_util.extract_coords_from_complex(structure)